Ratmak/Ratmak.github.io/about.md

 [^1]: in this context, *partying* is defined as "sleeping poorly - as with sleep apnea"

-This website ~~was~~ is probably still being slapped together using a Jekyll theme named Pixyll and crafted with <3 by [John Otander](http://johnotander.com)
+This website ~~was~~ is probably still being slapped together using a Jekyll theme named Pixyll that was crafted with <3 by [John Otander](http://johnotander.com)
 ([@4lpine](https://twitter.com/4lpine)).

 I encourage you to check out Pixyll's [Github repository](https://github.com/johnotander/pixyll) to download it,